JoergHeseler/e57-validator-for-archivematica/README.md

 ## Dependencies

-[Archivematica 1.13.2](https://github.com/artefactual/archivematica/releases/tag/v1.13.2) and the [libE57 tools](http://www.libe57.org/download.html) were used to analyze, design, develop and test this script.
+[Archivematica 1.13.2](https://github.com/artefactual/archivematica/releases/tag/v1.13.2) and the [libE57 tools 1.1.312](http://www.libe57.org/download.html) were used to analyze, design, develop and test this script.

 ## Background